 Kangaroo Care Benefits

-Breathing, oxygenation, heart rate and temperature are more stable.
+Breathing, oxygenation, heart rate and temperature are more stable during kangaroo care.

 Lower level of stress hormones (up to 74% less).
-This is especially helpful in preemies, since high stress levels can cause digestion and growth problems.
+Kangaroo care is especially helpful in preemies since high-stress levels can cause digestion and growth problems.

 The baby cries less.
 Babies who are cared for in this way, spend more time in a quiet alert or deep sleep state.

-The mother produces more milk, because the baby is near her breasts and is allowed to breastfeed on demand 24/7.
+The mother produces an abundance of milk because the baby is near her breasts and is allowed to breastfeed on demand 24/7.

 KC is safe for babies who are not yet stabilized.
-In fact, it will stabilize the baby better than any incubator.
+In fact, it will stabilize the baby better than an incubator.

 How is KC done?